gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 key.
 As long as the private key used to sign the package agrees with the a public key exposed via the registry, the signature should be deemed valid by Terraform.

+_**Also note**_ that we can rotate the key used for signing _new_ additions to the registry without having to re-sign the entire registry, meaning that we can get started using the existing RPM signing key and cheaply rotate it when a new key management structure is in place.

 ### Testing